suarezcetrulo/task-dashboard-UI_PROJECT/task-dashboard/README.md

 ├── .gitignore                           # Global .gitignore for project root ├── docker-compose.yml                   # Docker Compose file to orchestrate services └── README.md                            # Documentation for the project

+Notes on server.js:
+Key Points from the Code:
+Static File Serving:

+The backend is set up to serve the React app's build files.
+This is good, but with the frontend being served by Nginx, you may not need to serve the React app from here in a Docker environment.
+WebSocket for Real-Time Updates:

+The WebSocket setup using socket.io is well-implemented for real-time task updates.
+Task Handling:

+Tasks are currently stored in memory (let tasks = [...]).
+For production, these should be stored in a persistent database (SQLite).
+Task Status Updates:

+The code simulates task status updates every minute, which is in line with your requirements.

+Adjustments made to this server.js:
+    Database Integration:

+Persist Tasks in SQLite: The tasks should be stored and retrieved from the SQLite database instead of in-memory storage.
+This ensures persistence across server restarts.
+Replace the in-memory tasks array with database operations.
+Remove Static File Serving:

+Since Nginx is configured to serve the React app, you can remove or comment out the static file serving part from the backend if the environment is production.
+Environment Variables:

+Consider setting up environment variables for critical configurations, such as database paths, WebSocket settings, and more.
+This can be set in Docker Compose.
+Docker Compatibility:

+Ensure the server gracefully handles signals like SIGTERM for container shutdown.

+Additional:

+Explanation of the Code:
+Imports and Setup:

+Express is used to create the HTTP server.
+Socket.io is set up for real-time WebSocket communication.
+SQLite is used for persisting tasks data in a local database file.
+HTTP and Path modules are used for creating the server and handling file paths.
+Database Initialization:

+The initDb() function sets up the SQLite database and ensures that the tasks table is created if it doesn’t already exist.
+Task Handling:

+The tasks are managed within an SQLite database.
+Functions like getTasks(), updateTaskStatus(), and addTaskToDb() interact with the database to retrieve, update, and add tasks respectively.
+API Route:

+The /api/tasks endpoint sends the current list of tasks to the frontend in JSON format.
+This is useful for initializing the task dashboard.
+WebSocket Setup:

+On Connection: When a client connects, they receive the current list of tasks.
+Task Status Update: The server automatically updates the status of each task every minute and broadcasts these updates to all connected clients.
+Add Task: New tasks can be added in real-time and are immediately saved to the database and broadcast to all clients.
+Graceful Shutdown:

+The server is set up to handle shutdown signals (SIGINT), ensuring that any running intervals are cleared to prevent memory leaks or unexpected behavior.
+Server Start:

+The server listens on the specified port (defaulting to 4000) and initializes the database before accepting connections.
+Final Notes:
+This server.js file is now well-commented, ensuring that anyone reviewing the code can understand the purpose of each part.
+The setup is correct and aligns with the requirements of your project, including real-time updates, task persistence with SQLite, and proper handling of client connections and disconnections.